-Spending time in natural settings, such as tree filled parks, improves recovery rates after surgery, are a positive distraction and help increase pain thresholds.
+Spending time in natural settings, such as tree-filled parks, improves recovery rates after surgery, is a positive distraction and helps increase pain thresholds.
 Time spent in a forest doubles the activity of white blood cells that kill tumors and cells infected with viruses.
 While this last statement has some controversy, there’s little doubt that hiking through a forest boosts your immune system.

 Trees Have Social Networks.